ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetAllMakes.md

 Ƭ **GetAllMakesResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetAllMakes endpoint
+Objects found in the `Results` array of `GetAllMakes` endpoint response.

-**`Alias`**

-GetAllMakesResults

 #### Type declaration